Python DataFrame API reference

 )

-The map function takes an entire row and returns a new row.
-The input row can be accessed by column name in the function.
-The return type can be explicitly declared with DataType.struct or automatically inferred from a TypedDict return type annotation.
+map takes a full row and returns a new row.
+Input columns are accessed by name inside the function.
+The return type can be declared with DataType.struct to declare explicitly, or through TypedDict return type hints for auto-inference.
+You can pass a Python function directly to map without using udf as a decorator.

 def build_order_feature(row):